kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Loot the Broken Droid in the same room.
 - Head through to the left and loot the next Broken Droid you come across for a Sonic Grenade.
 - Cast Burst of Speed.
-  -  *Loot all corpses (including the one hidden in a room).*
+  -  *Loot all corpses that are in the direct route through the module.*
   -  *We are looking for at least 1 Alacrity stim here otherwise the rest of the run to the space walk will be a bit slower.
 It is recommended while learning the route to loot the corpses but not stress about getting a stim.*
-- There should be 4 corpses before the Console.
+- There is 2 corpses that are in direct line to the Console, depending on how you are for time you can go slightly out of your way for the 2nd corpse before the gas tunnel.
+Although it isn't necessary.
+- Don't stress if you don't get a stim, just keep moving!
 - Use the console: 2,1 -> 2
 - Continue through and loot the last corpse on your way.
 - Exit the Mining Tunnels to the Fuel Depot, mouse spam until dialog.